reality-two/reality2-documentation/userfriendly/README.md

 But, what does all this actually mean?
 To explain, we are using the metaphor of a beehive.

-The images included here are from the 'Construct' interface built into the default Sentant Viewer.
+The images included here are from the [Construct mode](./construct.md) built into the default Sentant Viewer.

 ## Bees (Beneficent Entities) and Swarms